-Statutory rape in Colorado occurs when a person has penetrative sex with a minor under 17 years old, the legal age of consent.
-Even if no force is involved, statutory rape is prosecuted as sexual assault (18-3-402 C.R.S.).
+In Colorado, the sex crime of statutory rape occurs when a person has penetrative sex with a minor under the legal age of consent of 17 years old.
+Even if no force is involved, statutory rape is prosecuted as sexual assault (CRS 18-3-402).
 The only exceptions are if the people involved are married or near in age.

-Depending on the case, statutory rape can be a felony or a misdemeanor.
+Depending on the case, a violation of Colorado’s statutory rape laws can be a felony or a misdemeanor.
 Felony convictions require the defendants to register as a sex offender.
 But it may be possible to get the charges reduced or dismissed through a plea bargain.

 In this article, our Colorado criminal defense lawyers answer these frequently-asked-questions: